 Let us start off by mentioning that the use of HGH injections for its anti-aging benefits is not approved by the FDA.
 Some so-called anti-aging experts believe that HGH injections can be used to off-set the physical changes associated with aging, especially given that natural HGH production declines with age.
 The long term effects of using HGH for this purpose are unknown.

 Use In Athletics

 Some athletes use HGH with the intention to improve performance.
 This too is not backed by substantial evidence.
 Some studies have of course demonstrated an increase in lean muscle in individuals on HGH injections.
 However, this increase in muscle mass has not been shown to translate to an increase in strength.
 Despite strict restrictions in sports, some athletes continue to use it.

 Use In Bodybuilding

 Bodybuilders are another sub-group known to be highly dependent on HGH in order to maximize muscle gain.
 Among this group, HGH is often combined with other substances such as insulin and anabolic steroids resulting in a most dramatic muscularity.
-The high doses of HGH used come at a cost, not only monetary wise, but health wise as well.
+The high doses of HGH used to come at a cost, not only monetary wise, but health-wise as well.